Dark-knight-09/Git-Action/git_action.md

 - delete : Triggers the workflow when a branch or tag is deleted.
 - deployment : Triggers the workflow when a deployment is created.

+- workflow_dispatch : Triggers the workflow on the manual event.
+You can use the workflow_dispatch event to trigger a workflow run on GitHub, without having to push a change to the repository.
+    - inputs: The input parameters for the workflow.
+You can use inputs to pass data to the workflow from the workflow_dispatch event.
+    - types: The types of workflow runs on which you want to run the workflow.

 - issue : Triggers the workflow when an issue
     - types:  The types of issues on which you want to run the workflow.